 The solution will inevitably turn a golden amber as it mixes and heats up.
 But that's ok.
 It will impart that color to the soap.

-NOTE--Don't leave your lye pitcher unattended while it's cooling in the sink if there is any chance of a pet, child or spouse inadvertently tipping it over or, worse yet, getting into it.
+Don't leave your lye pitcher unattended while it's cooling in the sink if there is any chance of a pet, child, or spouse inadvertently tips it over or, worse yet, touches it.

 Past that, the procedure works just the same as mixing lye with plain water.
 Be safe.
 Enjoy the experimentation!